 to sound the trumpet

-Trumpet or shofar is a wind instrument, made from the horns of oxen or ram with hole cut at the small end.
-They are also made of brass in the shape of a horn with a large end like a bell to amplify the sound.
+A trumpet or shofar is a wind instrument, made from the horns of oxen or ram with a hole cut at the small end.
+There were also trumpets made of brass in the shape of a horn with a large end, like a bell to amplify the sound.
 The way people signal the shofar would denote the intent of its blast.
 A soft sound would signal the invitation for assembly during the time of peace (Num 10:1-7; Isa 18:3; 27:13; Ps 98:5-6).
 A loud sound would warn the people of war (Judg 3:27; Neh 4:14) or a calamity.
-Israelites used trumpets for feast celebrations (Lev 23:24; 25:9; Ps 81:3-4) and for the anointment of their king (1 Kgs 1:34; 2 Kgs 9:12-13) like we use church bells in the modern times.
+Israelites used trumpets for feast celebrations (Lev 23:24; 25:9; Ps 81:3-4) and for the anointment of their king (1 Kgs 1:34; 2 Kgs 9:12-13) like the church bells we use in modern times.

 and gather the chosen ones